 The Turning Point Center is a peer-run recovery center for those in recovery from alcohol and/or drug abuse addictions.
 Gary De Carolis shares his experiences working with people who have an addiction.

-Featured in Burlington Free Press – Gary De Carolis, executive director of the Turning Point Center of Chittenden Country, shares his input on painkillers.
+Featured in Burlington Free Press – Gary De Carolis, former Executive Director of the Turning Point Center of Chittenden Country, shares his input on painkillers.

 NECN has a great feature story!